srl-labs/wsl-containerlab/README.md

 > [!IMPORTANT]
 > This feature is only supported on Windows 11.

 You can run [vrnetlab (VM-based)](https://github.com/hellt/vrnetlab) nodes on top of WSL2 and use them in containerlab.
-Containerlab WSL is already configured so that nested virtualisation is enabled on the distro side.
+Containerlab WSL is already configured so that nested virtualization is enabled on the distro side.

 To use vrnetlab nodes on Containerlab WSL you must <u>ensure that nested virtualization is enabled globally in WSL</u>.